 Supreme Home Care is required by law to be registered with the Care Quality Commission.
 It is required to share personal data with CQC for the purpose of assuring the quality of care being delivered.

 Supreme Home Care holds personal data about clients in order to be able to keep them safe and ‘protect their life’ as part of the care being delivered to them.
+Currently, we do not share any data for planning or research purposes for which the national data opt-out would apply.
+We review this on an annual basis and for any new processing.

 Supreme Home Care holds special category data for the purposes of assessing the working capacity of employees and for the provision of social care service to clients.